Beyond the Journal Awards

 Overview

-Academic journals slow discovery, reward prestige over truth, and lock publicly-funded knowledge behind paywalls.
+Academic journals can slow discovery, reward prestige over truth, and lock publicly-funded knowledge behind paywalls.
 Many people are already demonstrating better ways of working.
 They are sharing results openly, testing ideas in real time, and building communities that make science faster and more transparent.

 We want to recognize, celebrate, and support those efforts.
 If you are a practitioner experimenting with novel ways to distribute and share your scientific work, testing unconventional channels, pioneering new formats for research dissemination, or exploring alternative pathways to reach relevant communities, we would like to hear from you.